zzell/ke/readme.md

 ##### Proxy
 Proxy intercepts calls to the real object before or after and can extend, perform validation, cache etc.
-Similar to decorator, but Decorator get reference for decorated object (usually through constructor) while Proxy responsible to do that by himself.
-Proxy implements objects interface.
+Similar to Decorator, but Decorator gets reference for decorated object (usually through constructor) while Proxy responsible to do that by itself.
+Proxy also implements objects interface.

 ```go
 // implements io.Writer